hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 * Lambda Functions managing EC2 ENIs
 * Transfer Servers managing EC2 VPC Endpoints

-In certain of these cross-service API implementations, there can be lacking management or description capabilities of the other service functionality, which can make the Terraform resource implementation seem incomplete or unsuccessful in end-to-end configurations.
-Given the overall “resources should represent a single API object” goal from the [HashiCorp Provider Design Principles](https://www.terraform.io/docs/extend/hashicorp-provider-design-principles.html), it is expected that a single resource in this provider will only communicate with a single AWS service API in a self-contained manner.
-As such, cross-service resources will not be implementated.
+Some cross-service API implementations lack the management or description capabilities of the other service.
+The lack can make the Terraform resource implementation seem incomplete or unsuccessful in end-to-end configurations.
+Given the overall “resources should represent a single API object” goal from the [HashiCorp Provider Design Principles](https://www.terraform.io/docs/extend/hashicorp-provider-design-principles.html), a resource must only communicate with a single AWS service API.
+As such, maintainers will not approve cross-service resources.

-In particular, some of the rationale behind this design decision is:
+The rationale behind this design decision includes the following:

 * Unexpected IAM permissions being necessary for the resource.
-In restrictive environments, these permissions may not be available or acceptable for security purposes.
+In high-security environments, all the service permissions may not be available or acceptable.
-* Unexpected CloudTrail logs being generated for the resource.
+* Unexpected services generating CloudTrail logs for the resource.
-* Unexpected API endpoints configuration being necessary for those using custom endpoints, such as VPC endpoints.
+* Needing extra and unexpected API endpoints configuration for organizations using custom endpoints, such as VPC endpoints.
-* Unexpected changes to the AWS service internals.
-Given that these cross-service implementations require being based on internal details the current AWS service implementation, these details can change over time and may not be considered as a breaking change by the AWS service API during an API upgrade.
+* Unexpected changes to the AWS service internals for the cross-service implementations.
+Given that this functionality is not part of the primary service API, these details can change over time and may not be considered as a breaking change by the service team for an API upgrade.

-As a poignant real world example of the last point, the provider was relying on the description of Lambda Function created EC2 ENIs for the purposes of trying to delete lingering ENIs due to a common misconfiguration.
-This functionality was helpful for operators as the issue was hard to diagnose due to a generic EC2 API error message.
-Years after the implementation, the Lambda API was updated and immediately many operators started reporting Terraform executions were failing.
-Downgrading the provider could not help, many configurations depended on resources and behaviors in recent versions.
-For other environments that were running many versions behind, forcing an immediate provider upgrade with the fix could also have other unrelated or unexpected changes.
-In the end, both HashiCorp and AWS needed to perform a large scale outreach about upgrading or fixing the misconfiguration, causing lost time for many operators and the provider maintainers.
+A poignant real-world example of the last point involved a Lambda resource.
+The resource helped clean up extra resources (ENIs) due to a common misconfiguration.
+Practitioners found the functionality helpful since the issue was hard to diagnose.
+Years later, AWS updated the Lambda API.
+Immediately, practitioners reported that Terraform executions were failing.
+Downgrading the provider was not possible since many configurations depended on recent releases.
+For environments running many versions behind, forcing an upgrade with the fix would likely cause unrelated and unexpected changes.
+In the end, HashiCorp and AWS performed a large-scale outreach to help upgrade and fixing the misconfigurations.
+Provider maintainers and practitioners lost considerable time.

 ### IAM Resource-Based Policy Resources

-Many AWS resources support the concept of an [IAM resource-based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) for specifying IAM permissions associated the resource.
-Some examples of these include:
+For some AWS components, the AWS API allows specifying an [IAM resource-based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html), the IAM policy to associate with a component.
+Some examples include:

 * ECR Repository Policies
 * EFS File System Policies
 * SNS Topic Policies

-When implementing this support in the Terraform AWS Provider, it is preferred to create a separate resource for a few reasons:
+Provider developers should implement this capability in a new resource rather than adding it to the associated resource.
+Reasons for this include:

-* Many of these policies require the Amazon Resource Name (ARN) of the resource in the policy itself.
-It is difficult to workaround this requirement with custom difference handling within a self-contained resource.
+* Many of the policies must include the Amazon Resource Name (ARN) of the resource.
+Working around this requirement with custom difference handling within a self-contained resource is unnecessarily cumbersome.
-* Sometimes policies between two resources need to be written where they cross-reference each other resource's ARN within each policy.
+* Some policies involving multiple resources need to cross-reference each other's ARNs.
 Without a separate resource, this introduces a configuration cycle.
-* Splitting the resources allows operators to logically split their infrastructure on purely operational and security boundaries with separate configurations/modules.
+* Splitting the resources allows operators to logically split their configurations into purely operational and security boundaries.
+This allows environments to have distinct practitioners roles and permissions for IAM versus infrastructure changes.
-* Splitting the resources prevents any separate policy API calls from needing to be permitted in the main resource in environments with restrictive IAM permissions, which can be undesirable.

-In rare cases, it may be necessary to implement the policy handling within the associated resource itself.
-This should only be reserved for cases where the policy is _required_ during resource creation.
+One rare exception to this guideline is where the policy is _required_ during resource creation.

 ### Managing Resource Running State